-On March 30, 2021, Moody National Capital, LLC ("Moody Capital"), an affiliate of our sponsor, loaned us \$8.0 million pursuant to a promissory note (the "Related Party Note").
-The Related Party Note provides that we may borrow up to an additional \$2.0 million from Moody Capital, for a maximum aggregate loan amount of \$10.0 million.
-All amounts borrowed under the Related Party Note plus all accrued interest thereon, will be due and payable in full on March 29, 2024, provided that we may extend such maturity date for up to two years at our discretion.
-The principal amount of the loan under the Related Party Note will bear interest at a rate per annum equal LIBOR plus 4.75%; provided, however, that such interest rate will be increased to a rate per annum equal to LIBOR plus 6.75% if the Related Party Note is subordinated to another lender.
-The balance of the Related Party Note was \$10.0 million as of March 31, 2022 and December 31, 2021.
+On March 30, 2021, Moody National Capital, LLC ("Moody Capital"), an affiliate of our sponsor, loaned us \$8 million pursuant to a promissory note (the "Related Party Note").
+The Related Party Note provides that we may borrow up to an additional \$2.0 million from Moody Capital, for a maximum aggregate loan amount of \$10 million.
+All amounts borrowed under the Related Party Note plus all accrued interest thereon will be due and payable in full on March 29, 2024, provided that we may extend such maturity date for up to two years at our discretion.
+Interest on the Related Party Note began to accrue effective March 30, 2021.
+The principal amount of the loan under the Related Party Note bears interest at a rate per annum equal to the Secured Overnight Financing Rate ("SOFR") plus 4.75%; provided, however, that such interest rate will be increased to a rate per annum equal to SOFR plus 6.75% if the Related Party Note is subordinated to another lender.
+The effective interest rate for the Related Party Note was 9.41% as of March 31, 2023.
+The balance of the Related Party Note was \$10.0 million as of March 31, 2023 and December 31, 2022.

-Also, from April 2021 to August 16, 2021, Moody Capital made a series of advances to us to meet our specific cash flow needs.
-Effective June 30, 2021, these advances were memorialized in a promissory note ("Second Related Party Note") with a total maximum aggregate loan amount of \$10.0 million.
-All amounts borrowed under the Second Related Party Note plus all accrued interest thereon, will be due and payable in full on June 30, 2024, provided that we may extend such maturity date for up to two years at our discretion.
-Interest on the Second Related Party Note will accrue effective June 30, 2021.
-The principal amount of the loan under the Second Related Party Note will bear interest at a rate per annum equal LIBOR plus 6.75%; provided, however, that such interest rate will be increased to a rate per annum equal to LIBOR plus 8.75% if the Second Related Party Note is subordinated to another lender.
-The balance of the Second Related Party Note was \$10.0 million as of March 31, 2022 and December 31, 2021.
+From April 2021 to August 16, 2021, Moody Capital made a series of advances to us to meet our specific cash flow needs.
+Effective June 30, 2021, these advances were memorialized in a promissory note (the "Second Related Party Note") with a total maximum aggregate loan amount of \$10 million.
+All amounts borrowed under the Second Related Party Note plus all accrued interest thereon will be due and payable in full on June 30, 2024, provided that we may extend such maturity date for up to two years at our discretion.
+Interest on the Second Related Party Note began to accrue effective June 30, 2021.
+The principal amount of the loan under the Second Related Party Note bears interest at a rate per annum equal to SOFR plus 6.75%; provided, however, that such interest rate will be increased to a rate per annum equal to SOFR plus 8.75% if the Second Related Party Note is subordinated to another lender.
+The effective interest rate for the Second Related Party Note was \$1.41% as of March 31, 2023.
+The balance of the Second Related Party Note was \$10.0 million as of March 31, 2023 and December 31, 2022.